shewa12/svn-guide-to-upload-wp-plugin/README.md

 Once WordPress approves your plugin they will provide you SVN URL.
 Replace `your-plugin-name` with the actual name of your WordPress plugin.

+You should have got 3 directories:

+- assets
+- tags
+- trunk

 ## Step 2: Make Changes

 Make the necessary changes to your plugin files located in the `trunk` folder.
 This is where you'll work on your plugin's code, features, and bug fixes.